xieyuheng/fidb-zero/docs/manual/01-data-table.md

   We will call `users/xieyuheng/index.json` a _data file_.

-  And the path of the subdirectory relative to the root of the database is viewed as the primary key of the row.
+  And the path of the subdirectory relative to the root of the database is viewed as the _primary key_ of the row.

-  For example:
+  For example the primary keys of the above data files are:

   ```
   users/xieyuheng